 mercredi 27 avril 2016

-Bienheureux JACQUES de BITETTO, religieux franciscain
+Bienheureux GIACOMO da BITETTO, religieux franciscain et confesseur

 Bienheureux Jacques Illirico

-laïc franciscain ( 1496)
+Laïc franciscain (+ 1496)

 Le bienheureux Giacomo Illirico da Bitetto, laïc profès franciscain (1400 - 1496).